 I have represented hundreds of divorce clients, but I can count on two hands the number these that were truly uncontested.
 Most of them involve multiple issues that a good divorce lawyer will make you aware of.
 Even if you and your spouse agree on all of the major issues (which I encourage), you will still benefit from having an experienced family law attorney draft an enforceable and sustainable marital settlement agreement.

 Each spouse's rights regarding time-sharing of the children, child support, alimony, and the distribution of the marital assets and debts needs to be clearly defined during the divorce process.
 Otherwise, the divorcing spouses are setting themselves up for a future legal battle because they did not foresee all the possible conflicts that arise after the divorce.

 Our divorce attorney retainer fee for contested divorce cases up to the mediation stage ranges between $2,400 and $3,600 depending on its complexity.
 An additional retainer amount is set before the trial if the settlement is not achieved during mediation.
 For an uncontested divorce the fees range from $1,200 to $1,800.
-Read the range of attorney retainer fees charged by AAA Family Law for each type of case in Family Lawyer Retainer Fees.
+Read the court costs and the range of attorney retainer fees charged by AAA Family Law for each type of case in Family Lawyer Retainer Fees.